A Safer Australia: Annual Counter-Terrorism and Countering Violent Extremism Strategy

 - Emerging Challenges

-- A Sound Legal Framework
+- A Robust Legal Framework

-- Strategic Core: Prevention through Supported and Resilient Communities
+- Strategic Core: Prevention Through Supported and Resilient Communities

 - Protecting Youth from Violent Extremism